US stocks hang around their records as GM and others show how tariffs are impacting them

-The S&P 500 was virtually unchanged in early trading, a day after inching to its latest all-time high.
-The Dow Jones Industrial Average was up 27 points, or 0.1%, as of 9:35 a.m.
-Eastern time, and the Nasdaq composite was slipping 0.1% after setting its own record.
+The S&P 500 was shaving 0.1% off its all-time high set the day before.
+The Dow Jones Industrial Average was up 43 points, or 0.1%, as of 10:45 a.m.
+Eastern time, and the Nasdaq composite was down 0.5% after setting its own record.

 That helped to offset big gains for some homebuilders after they reported stronger profits for the spring than Wall Street had forecast.
 D.R.
-Horton rallied 10.2%, and PulteGroup rose 7.7%.
-That was even as both companies said customers are continuing to deal with challenging conditions, including higher mortgage rates and an uncertain economy.
+Horton rallied 12.6%, and PulteGroup rose 7.3%.
+That was even as both companies said homebuyers are continuing to deal with challenging conditions, including higher mortgage rates and an uncertain economy.

+RTX fell 1.5% after cutting its forecast for profit in 2025 but also raising its forecast for revenue.
+It made the changes to incorporate what CEO Chris Calio called “our current assessment of the impact of tariffs,” along with other changes anticipated from Washington's recent approval of big tax changes.

-Coca-Cola fell 1.6% even though it likewise delivered a stronger profit than forecast.
+Coca-Cola fell 1.2% even though it delivered a stronger profit than forecast.
 Its revenue for the quarter only edged past analysts' expectations, and it said that higher prices that it charged helped offset sales of fewer cases during the spring.

+Opendoor Technologies, a company that's caught interest among investors looking for the next "meme stock" that can rally regardless of how its profits are doing, rose another 3.9% to $3.34.
+It's more than quadrupled from 78 cents just two Fridays ago.

-In the bond market, Treasury yields held relatively steady as traders continue to expect the Federal Reserve to wait until September at the earliest to resume cutting interest rates.
+In the bond market, Treasury yields sank as traders continue to expect the Federal Reserve to wait until September at the earliest to resume cutting interest rates.

 Fed Chair Jerome Powell has been insisting he wants to see more data about how Trump’s tariffs are affecting inflation and the economy before the Fed makes its next move.
 That’s despite often angry criticism from Trump, who has been lobbying for more cuts to rates to happen sooner.

-In stock markets abroad, Japan’s Nikkei 225 initially jumped after reopening from a holiday on Monday but then fell back to a modest loss of 0.1%.

-In Asian trading, Japan's benchmark surged and then fell back as it reopened from a holiday Monday following the ruling coalition's loss of its upper house majority in Sunday's election.
+In overseas markets, Japan's benchmark surged and then fell back as it reopened from a holiday Monday following the ruling coalition's loss of its upper house majority in Sunday's election.
 The Nikkei 225 shed 0.1%.

 Analysts said the market initially climbed on relief that Prime Minister Shigeru Ishiba vowed to stay in office despite a loss for his ruling coalition in an upper-house election Sunday.
 But the results have only added to political uncertainty and left his government without the heft needed to push through legislation.